 Pa Nyit Beach

 No matter what time of the year, this golden sand beach with dense forests receives hardly any tourists.
 So it is the perfect place if you want to escape for some time in solitude!

 It is one of the best beaches in Myanmar to explore if offbeat beach destinations are what you want.
-Completely underdeveloped for tourists is what make it enticing, as you will explore the rugged coastline lined with fishing villages.
+Completely underdeveloped for tourists is what makes it enticing, as you will explore the rugged coastline lined with fishing villages.

 Villagers turn into local guides to help you explore the beach.
 You can rent a kayak or take boat trips to nearby uninhabited islands for snorkelling and swimming.
-You can get to see their houses, and even get to taste home-cooked seafood delicacies if you want.
+You can get to see their houses and even get to taste home-cooked seafood delicacies if you want.

 How to reach Kanthaya

 From Yangon to Kanthaya beach – You can fly from Yangon airport to Ngapali and rent a tuk-tuk or a cab to reach Kanthaya.
 It takes about 3.5 to 4 hours to reach.

 BEST BEACHES IN MYANMAR – KNOW BEFORE YOU GO